zoeyTM/angular-starter/README.md

 Try changing the `<h1>` tag inside of `src/client/index.html` and watch your browser live-reload your changes when the file is saved!

 During startup, BrowserSync logs several IP adresses to the console.
 Open the appropriate address in another device (connected to the same network) and watch your changes live-reload to all browser instances at the same time!
-This makes testing your app in multiple environments much easier.
+This makes testing your app in multiple environments much easier. (read more about [BrowserSync](http://browsersync.io))

 #### Shutdown